steveiliop56/tinyauth-docs/docs/getting-started.md

 As promised, Tinyauth is extremely easy to get up and running.

 :::info
-Tinyauth by default ships with the Traefik proxy.
+Tinyauth by default ships with the Traefik reverse proxy.
 If you are using a different proxy, there are available guides for [Nginx Proxy Manager](/docs/guides/nginx-proxy-manager) and [Caddy](/docs/community/caddy).
 :::

 ## Community guides

-If you prefer a guide over documentation on how to get started, there is some amazing content by the community:
+If you prefer a guide over documentation on how to get started, there is some amazing content by the community.

 - Tinyauth tutorial by [Jim's Garage](https://youtube.com/watch?v=qmlHirOpzpc).
 - Tinyauth with Pangolin guide by [ivobrett](https://forum.hhf.technology/t/implementing-external-authentication-in-pangolin-using-tinyauth-and-the-middleware-manager/1417) (requires account)